 As the German army advances through northern France during the early days of World War II, it cuts off British troops from their French allies, forcing an enormous evacuation of soldiers across the North Sea from the town of Dunkirk to England.

-The Allied armies in the north, trapped by the sea near Dunkirk, were quickly being encircled on all sides.
-By May 19, Lord John Gort, the British commander, was already considering the withdrawal of the entire British Expeditionary Force (BEF) by sea.
+The Allied armies, trapped by the sea, were quickly being encircled on all sides by the Germans.
+By May 19, 1940, British commanders were already considering the withdrawal of the entire British Expeditionary Force (BEF) by sea.